playcanvas/developer.playcanvas.com/docs/user-manual/xr/ar/depth-sensing.md

 ## Support

-You can check if the camera depth is supported by the system:
+You can check if camera depth is supported by the system:

 ```javascript
 if (app.xr.views.supportedDepth) {